-Last Modified: March 11, 2012
+Last Modified: January 11, 2016

 Classification: Monoclonal Antibody

+Rituximab is a synthetic (man made) antibody directed against a protein called CD20, found on the surface of normal and cancerous B-cells, which are part of the immune system.
 An antibody is a part of the immune system that "marks" things (such as germs, bacteria and, in this case, cancer cells) to be destroyed by the immune system.
-Once rituxan attaches itself to the B cells expressing CD20, it summons the body's immune system to attack and destroy those cells.
+Once rituximab attaches itself to the B cells expressing CD20, it summons the body's immune system to attack and destroy those cells.

 How to Take Rituximab

-Rituximab is given by intravenous (into a vein) infusion.
+Rituximab is given by intravenous (IV, into a vein) infusion.
 It may take several hours or longer to receive your first dose of rituximab.
 Depending on how you tolerate the medication, you may receive subsequent doses more quickly.
 The dosage and schedule is determined by the person's body size, type of cancer, and treatment regimen.

 Possible Side Effects of Rituximab

-There are a number of things you can do to manage the side effects of Rituximab.
+There are a number of things you can do to manage the side effects of rituximab.
 Talk to your doctor or nurse about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common side effects:

 During the infusion, if you experience difficulty breathing or swallowing, experience chest pain, cough or wheezing, swelling of lips or face, develop itching, rash or hives, lightheadedness, fever, chills, or shakes inform your nurse immediately.
 Additional medications may be given to alleviate your discomfort.
 Your infusion may be slowed or temporarily stopped.

+This medication can cause life threatening infections, with or without a decrease in white blood cell counts.
 White blood cells (WBC) are important for fighting infection.
 While receiving treatment, your WBC count can drop, putting you at a higher risk of getting an infection.
-You should let your doctor or nurse know right away if you have a fever (temperature greater than 100.4°), sore throat or cold, shortness of breath, cough, burning with urination, or a sore that doesn't heal.
+You should let your doctor or nurse know right away if you have a fever (temperature greater than 100.4), sore throat or cold, shortness of breath, cough, burning with urination, or a sore that doesn't heal.

 Tips to preventing infection:

-While on cancer treatment you may need to adjust your schedule to manage fatigue.
+Fatigue is very common during cancer treatment and is an overwhelming feeling of exhaustion that is not usually relieved by rest.
+While on cancer treatment, and for a period after, you may need to adjust your schedule to manage fatigue.
 Plan times to rest during the day and conserve energy for more important activities.
 Exercise can help combat fatigue; a simple daily walk with a friend can help.
-Talk to your healthcare team and see OncoLink's section on fatigue for helpful tips on dealing with this side effect.
+Talk to your healthcare team for helpful tips on dealing with this side effect.

 You may experience flu-like symptoms, including muscle and body aches, headache, fever and chills.
 Acetaminophen may help relieve these symptoms.
 However, fever can be a sign of an infection and should be reported to your healthcare provider.